*Colorado/Wyoming Federation of Music Clubs

 She has taught and performed in the U.S. and internationally and has founded several arts and culture nonprofit organizations, including an international Latina/o art and film festival, which grew to a ten-day event with over 3,000 attendees.
 She has served in senior leadership capacities in creative organizations (art festival, museum, film, music organizations, etc.) including executive management and development, and as a judge in national community, film and arts events.

 Deborah's lengthy professional experience includes work in the for-profit, government, faith-based and nonprofit sectors as well as in academic institutions.

 In addition to her music degree from the University of Miami, Florida, Deborah received a Masters degree in Business Administration from Regis University in Denver, Colorado and has lead strategic planning sessions for a variety of cultural and nonprofit organizations.

 Deborah is the producer of a documentary dealing with immigration and human rights, and her compositions are published by Orbis Books and DLT Press.
 She has received numerous business and civic awards for her dedication and service to the furtherance of arts in the community, and continues to perform and give presentations on music composition around the country.

-Deborah currently teaches piano and music theory at DIME-Denver, a commercial music program affiliated with and accredited through Metropolitan State University Denver.
+Deborah recently taught several semesters of piano and music theory at DIME-Denver, a commercial music program affiliated with and accredited through Metropolitan State University Denver.